Quackit Logo

 Before we start creating our own graphic, lets look at some examples of web graphics.

-Logo iddesign logo Logos are one of the most common uses of web graphics.
+Logo Example of a logo.
+Logos are one of the most common uses of web graphics.
 Most websites have a logo on every page.
-Logos are usually created using illustration software, such as Adobe Illustrator, then exported to GIF format.
+Logos are usually created using illustration software, such as Adobe Illustrator, then exported to PNG or GIF format.

-Icons Printer icon Icons can help a website look more professional, as well as help users quickly identify the purpose of a link.
-Icons are usually created using illustration software, such as Adobe Illustrator, then exported to GIF format.
+Icons Shopping cart icon Icons can help a website look more professional, as well as help users quickly identify the purpose of a link.
+Icons are usually created using illustration software, such as Adobe Illustrator, then exported to PNG or GIF format.

-Decorative Image Decorative image - rounded corner Decorative images are often used to do the bits that HTML and CSS can't do.
-For example, diagonal lines and rounded corners.
+Decorative Image Decorative image Decorative images are often used to do the bits that HTML and CSS can't do.
 Decorative images are also commonly used for repeating backgrounds on web pages.

 Web Graphics - Properties

 Most browsers provide you with an easy way to view the properties of any graphic on the web.
-The following example demonstrates how to do this using Firefox on a Windows computer:
+Here's an example:

 1. Load a web page with a graphic